 - Who are these cards suited to?
 Frequent credit card users who want to maximize points or miles for everyday spending without being tied to a single airline rewards scheme.

 How can I find the best rewards credit card for me?

 Think about the following factors to help you choose a rewards credit card that suits your budget and goals:

 - What kind of rewards do you want to redeem?
-Reward programs differ greatly in the variety of rewards they offer, from flights to shopping, gift cards and experiences.
+Reward programs differ greatly in the variety of rewards they offer, from flights to shopping, gift cards, merchandise and experiences.
 Make sure the rewards available are of interest to you.

 - Other features of the card.
-Check the other features of the card, such as complimentary insurances or balance transfer offers, as well as rates and fees.
+Look for complimentary insurances or balance transfer offers, as well as the rates and fees charged.